 About the Project

-Hunter Substation is located at 1731 Marlborough Avenue, Riverside, CA 92507 and was commissioned in the early 1960s.
-The substation serves approximately 4,700 customers comprised of residents and businesses within the Hunter Industrial Park, Northside communities and University neighborhoods by the 215/60/91 Freeway interchange.
+Located at 1731 Marlborough Avenue in Riverside, CA 92507, the original Hunter Substation was established in the early 1960s.
+It currently serves around 4,700 customers, including both residential and business users in the Hunter Industrial Park, Northside communities, and University neighborhoods near the 215/60/91 Freeway interchange.

 Project Map